-Today in this article, we will discuss black birds in Ontario.
-There are many different species of blackbirds found in Ontario.
+Similarly, there are many different species of blackbirds found in Ontario.
 Some are red-winged blackbirds, rusty blackbirds, brown-headed cowbirds, Baltimore orioles, great-tailed grackle, and Eastern Meadowlark.

 List Of Black Birds In Ontario

-In North America, their name is changed to New world blackbirds to differentiate them from European Blackbirds.
+In North America, 25 species of New World blackbirds are spotted and found throughout various regions, including northern and southern areas.
+In North America, their name is changed to New World Blackbirds to differentiate them from European Blackbirds.

 1. Red-Winged Blackbirds

-The male red-winged blackbirds have dark patches, whereas the female bird has dull patches and plain brown colouring.
+You can easily identify a red-winged blackbird with reddish-orange patches on its wings.
+The male red-winged blackbirds have dark patches, whereas the female bird has dull patches and plain brown coloring.

 The red-winged blackbirds eat insects and seeds.
-They eat insects in the summer and roots in the winter season.

-Red-winged blackbird lays eggs in their nest and lays 2-4 eggs at a time.
+They lay eggs in their nest and lay 2-4 eggs simultaneously.
 Their eggs take 13 days to hatch, and in two weeks, the chicks fly.
-The preferred habitat for making their nests are dense vegetation areas with mud, stems, and stalks.
+The preferred habitat for making their nests is dense vegetation with mud, stems, and stalks.

 Botanical Name: Agelaius phoeniceus